idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-1-model.md

-# Phase 1 Model: Steady State Multi Physics Coupling
+# Phase 1 Model: Steady State MultiPhysics Coupling

 This phase of the benchmark is concerned with the steady state multiphysics solution.
 It is comprised of four steps and following is a description of the four steps and